 With the technology to machine parts of all sizes, these sophisticated machines are used in industries including printing, motorsport, nuclear, battery, pharmaceutical, diesel engine and food.

 Here at B&A Precision Engineering, our fleet of CNC machines offers the ultimate in precision.
 Not only that, but our machines ensure a fast turnaround time, minimising disruption to your operations.
 It’s little surprise we’re one of the most respected CNC machining companies in the UK!

-If you have an enquiry about a part you’d like machining, or would like to know more about the CNC machining process, feel free to call our team on 01772 330321.
+So now you know how CNC machines work and you have an enquiry about a part you’d like machining, or would like to know more about the CNC machining process, feel free to call our team on 01772 330321.